Tornadoes of 1973: May 26–27

-A massive outbreak sequence produced 145 tornadoes, including four violent tornadoes.
-On May 24, a well-documented F4 tornado killed two and injured four in Union City, Oklahoma.
+An F2 tornado in Greenwood, Indiana on May 27.

 On May 26, a tornado was captured on time-lapse as it spun on the southwest edge of the storm west of Wichita, Kansas.
 The tornado would cause F3 damage to three homes north of Goddard.
 Three people were killed when a F1 tornado picked up a 19-foot boat and threw it back in the water before uprooting trees at shore in Cheney Reservoir.
 A F4 tornado damaged 75% of Keefeton, Oklahoma and tossed a pickup truck where all four occupants died.
 That same day, another long-tracked F4 tornado in Northeastern Arkansas killed three and injured 289.
 One more disastrous, long-tracked F4 tornado occurred the next day in Central Alabama south of Birmingham, Alabama, killing seven and injuring 199 (208 according to Grazulis).
 A F3 tornado (part of the tornado family originating from Walton County) struck northern Athens, Georgia with one fatality and 65 injuries.
 In the end, the tornadoes caused 24 fatalities and 820 injuries.